Overview

 Holiday Campaign.
 Turning Chat Into a Social Ritual

-To reinforce World Chat as a human space, we launched a Christmas campaign focused on gifting.
-Users could send a gift directly inside a conversation, with recipients receiving an amount of Worldcoin randomly.
+To reinforce World Chat as a human space, we launched a Christmas gifting campaign directly inside conversations.
+Users could send gifts containing randomized amounts of Worldcoin, turning value exchange into a shared social moment rather than a transaction.

 Learnings